Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Freeing `allocations[0]` again would normally be caught as a double free. glibc catches double frees by checking the chunk's `key` field (offset 8): if `key == tcache_perthread_struct`, it scans the bin to see if the chunk is already sitting there, and aborts if it finds it.
 But `malloc` never resets `key` when it hands a chunk out, only `read_flag`'s own zeroing touched offset 0.

 So `key` is still left over from the first free, and when we free the chunk again, glibc scans the bin, doesn't find the chunk there (since `read_flag`'s `malloc` already removed it), and lets the free go through.
-Completing that free means glibc writes `allocations[1]`'s address into offset 0 as a `next` pointer, this is just normal bookkeeping for adding a chunk to the tcache list.
+Completing that free means glibc writes `allocations[1]`'s address into offset 0 as a `next` pointer, this is just normal bookkeeping for adding a chunk to the TCACHE list.
 That write overwrites the zero `read_flag` left at offset 0 with a non-zero value, while the flag bytes at offset 16 onward are left alone.

 So free two chunks, run `read_flag`, free the same chunk again, then run `puts_flag` to get the flag.